Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * If a consumer fails to process a message within the Visibility Timeout... the message goes back to the queue!
 * We can set a threshold of how many times a message can go back to the queue
 * After the MaximumReceives threshold is exceeded, the message goes into a dead letter queue (DLQ)
+* Useful for debugging!
+* **DLQ of a FIFO queue must also be a FIFO queue**
+* **DLQ of a Standard queue must also be a Standard queue**
+* Make sure to process the messages in the DLQ before they expire: Good to set a retention of 14 days in the DLQ

 #### Delay Queue

 * Delay a message (consumers don’t see it immediately) up to 15 minutes
 * Default is 0 seconds (message is available right away)
 * Can set a default at queue level
-* Can override the default on send using the DelaySeconds parameter
+* Can override the default on send using the `DelaySeconds` parameter

 #### Long Polling

 * When a consumer requests messages from the queue, it can optionally “wait” for messages to arrive if there are none in the queue -> This is called Long Polling
-* LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application.
+* **LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application**
 * The wait time can be between 1 sec to 20 sec (20 sec preferable)
 * Long Polling is preferable to Short Polling
-* Long polling can be enabled at the queue level or at the API level using WaitTimeSeconds
+* Long polling can be enabled at the queue level or at the API level using `WaitTimeSeconds`

 #### Extended Client

-Message size limit is 256KB, how to send large messages, e.g. 1GB? => Using the SQS Extended Client (Java Library)
+* Message size limit is 256KB, how to send large messages, e.g. 1GB? => Using the SQS Extended Client (Java Library)
+* Producer send small metadata message to SQS Queue, at the meantime send large message to S3
+* Consumer retrieve small metadata message from SQS Quese, and retrieve large message from S3

-#### APIs
+#### Useful APIs

 * CreateQueue (MessageRetentionPeriod), DeleteQueue
 * PurgeQueue: delete all the messages in queue